 In June, I relocated to San Francisco for work and was faced with having to find a new yoga studio, one that I loved as much as The Yoga Room back home in Hong Kong.
 I ended up looking at Satori Yoga Studio after reading a few reviews online and also for its proximity to my flat and office (it’s literally a ten minute walk door-to-door).
-Up until this week, I would visit Satori somewhere between three to six times a week, but am spending the month of October at the Yoga Garden for the RYT-200 teacher training program (stay tuned for more on that!)
+Up until this week, I would visit Satori somewhere between three to six times a week, but am spending the month of October at the Yoga Garden for the RYT-200 teacher training program.

 I love the teachers at Satori and will definitely be back, and would highly recommend the studio to anyone looking for somewhere to practice yoga in San Francisco.

 Note: all the photos from this post are from Satori’s website here: http://satoriyogastudio.com/

 The studio is located in the heart of the city and easily accessible if you’re staying around Union Square, SoMa or the Financial District.
 It’s also a block away from the BART – long story short, it’s in a very convenient location.
 The studio space is beautiful with high ceilings and wooden floors; there are two studio rooms, one which is larger that is very airy with massive windows, and a smaller one for smaller classes (typically six to ten people, in my experience) which I’ve had some great restorative classes in.